-Located in the northwest of Khuzestan plain, Shushter is located in the height of 65 above the sea level.
+Shushtar is located in the northwest of Khuzestan plain which is at altitude of 65 meters above the sea level.
 The eastern and western borders of this county have been constituted from the final hillsides of Zagros and Dez River.

 The climate of this city, like the other cities in this province, is warm in summer and temperate mediterranean in the winter.
 Shushter consists of 3 parts named “Shoaybiyeh”, ”Markazi”, ”Mian ab“, 4 cities as “Gorieh“, ”Shoushtar”, ”Sherafat”, ”Sardaran“ and 7 rural districts.